 RightDirection’s QMS provides a robust framework for monitoring and maximizing quality on SeaPort-e task orders.
 To ensure consistent quality performance, work processes for each contract and task are documented and the pertinent performance measurements associated with each process are defined.
 These metrics address such key factors as cost (budget), schedule, work volume, and work quality.
 Performance against each metric is tracked as an integral part of our work activities, and the real-time status information is maintained in our performance management systems so customers and managers can have up-to-date information on all tasks.

 - Process audits use procedures and checklists defined for the specific work instructions to verify compliance and measure and correct nonconformance.

 - Peer reviews, both formal and informal, performed by team members and subject matter experts (SMEs), to validate deliverables and work products and monitor quality through the measure, analysis, and correction of issues found.

 - Quality reviews use checklists to verify compliance with contractual requirements and applicable standards.
 Checklist compliance monitors performance.

-- Performance report monitoring are reviews, by program managers and SMEs, of system-generated performance reports to validate the quality of the reports.
+- Performance report monitoring reviews, by program managers and SMEs, of system-generated performance reports to validate the quality of the reports.
 Performance reports from management systems and processes provide consistent measures of program performance, enabling preventive rather than corrective action.

 - Customer assessments, supported by line management visits with customers, ensure the timely identification and resolution of quality issues.

 Our quality processes combine the capabilities of the program line organization, the corporate management structure, and our administrative organization to ensure that all contract deliverables are quality products and produced on time.
-All program personnel are responsible for conducting work in accordance with contract requirements and our high technical standards.
+All program personnel is responsible for conducting work in accordance with contract requirements and our high technical standards.